Epidiah/star-something-probably/character creation.md

 C = Compelling, D = Daring, E = Expertise, S = Sneaky, T = Thriving
 Not quite sold on this particular batch of adjectives just yet.
 All of the powers associated with the Adventurer Type should revolve around the dice you are rolling.
 They have a loose tie to the fiction through adjective associated with the type, but other than that, they're just one way in which you interact with the dice just a little different than everyone else.
 I have a sinking feeling that this will get too fiddly and I'll have to drop the powers, but let's see how they work in play.

-* CDE: *Brilliant*--You may add 2 instead of 1 to the Flow for any roll you make in which the Course die is an Expertise die.
+* CDE: *Brilliant*--You may add 2 instead of 1 to the Flow for any roll you make during which the Course was set to Expertise.
-* CDS: *Brash*--If the Course offered to you is an Expertise die, you may choose to ignore it and use both of the dice you rolled instead, passing the old Course on to the next player.
+* CDS: *Brash*--If the Course is set to Expertise, you may ignore it and use both of the dice you rolled instead, leaving the Course set on Expertise.
 You may make this decision after you roll.
-* CDT: *Bold*--If you _rolled_ both Compelling and Daring dice and they are both higher than the Course die, then you get both high die benefits, even though you only get to keep one.
-If either or both of them are 6s, you still only get the token from the one you keep, as per usual.
+* CDT: *Bold*--If you set the new Course to Compelling and that Course has a higher value than the old Course, you get the Compelling high die benefit in addition to all other die results.
-* CES: *Mysterious*--If you _rolled_ both Expertise and Sneaky dice and they are both higher than the Course die, then you get both high die benefits, even though you only get to keep one.
-If either or both of them are 6s, you still only get the token from the one you keep, as per usual.
+* CES: *Mysterious*--If you set the new Course to Sneaky and that Course has a higher value than the old Course, you get the Sneaky high die benefit in addition to all other die results.
-* CET: *Wise*--If the Course die is Daring, you may roll all 3 of your dice, discard one of your choosing before keeping another and swaping the third with the Course die, as usual.
+* CET: *Wise*--If the Course is set to Daring, you may roll all 3 of your dice, discard one, and then proceed as usual.
+If you happen to roll a Daring die, it must be set as the next Course.
-* CST: *Charming*--You may add 2 instead of 1 to the Flow for any roll you make in which the Course die is an Compelling die.
+* CST: *Charming*--You may add 2 instead of 1 to the Flow for any roll you make during which the Course was set to Compelling.
-* DES: *Calculating*--You may add +2 to your roll if both the old Course die and the die you keep are greater than the die you pass on to the new Course.
+* DES: *Calculating*--You may add +3 to your roll if the old Course and the die you pair with it are both less than the value of the new Course you are setting.
-* DET: *Enterprising*--If the Course is a Compelling or Sneaky die and showing a 1, you may gain a token of the appropriate type.
+* DET: *Enterprising*--If the Course is Compelling or Sneaky and has a value of 1, gain a token of the type appropriate to the Course die.
 * DST: *Sly*--If the Course is higher than both dice you rolled, you may choose to use the high dice benefit of any of the five dice instead.
-* EST: *Canny*--You may add 2 instead of 1 to the Flow for any roll you make in which the Course die is a Sneaky die.
+* EST: *Canny*--You may add 2 instead of 1 to the Flow for any roll you make during which the Course was set to Sneaky.
-* Any 4: *Lone*--Probably nothing beyond having 4 dice to choose from?
-Got to give this a think.
+* CDEST: *Lone*--You have access to all five dice and at the start of each session, you may gain one token from any two of your dice.

 ## Adventurer Careers
 This is some classic stuff from the 80s and 90s.
 I'm too lazy to build them up right now, and that's a good thing.
 They should be built near the end, when the skill list and a bunch of other shit is finalized.
 That way I won't have to go through and rebuild them with every change.
 But they should basically look like a list of skills the career might have--say, five of them--and some starting equipment.
 So like this: